kghorash/amazon-cognito-cdk-example-for-getting-aws-credentials/docs/excel.md

 Note: Admin access is required to install and configure ODBC driver on a laptop.

 Click on the downloaded ODBC driver file to install it.
+Click *Run* to start the installation.

 ![SIMBA0](images/simba-install.png)
+Click *Next* to continue.
 ![SIMBA2](images/simba-install2.png)
+Click *Next* to continue.
 ![SIMBA31](images/simba-install31.png)
+Click *Finish* to complete the installation.
 ![SIMBA4](images/simba-install4.png)

 Click *Finish* to complete the installation.